Accessibility statement for the website moneylaundering.fi

 Have you noticed any accessibility concerns?

-We constantly strive to improve the accessibility of our online service.
+We are constantly working to make the online service more accessible.
 If you find any accessibility issues on the website that are not described in this statement, please let us know.
 We are also happy to receive other comments and suggestions for improvements to the accessibility of the website.
-You can send your feedback at https://rahanpesu.fi/en/feedback.
+You can send your feedback via the web page https://rahanpesu.fi/en/feedback.

 Accessibility supervision

-If you notice any accessibility issues on the website, first send feedback to the site administrator.
-Please note that it may take up to 14 days for a reply to be sent to you.
-If you are not satisfied with the reply, or if you do not receive any response within two weeks, you can report this to the Finnish Transport and Communications Agency Traficom.
+If you notice any accessibility issues on the website, you should first send feedback on this to the site administrator.
+Note that it may take up to 14 days for a reply to be sent to you.
+If you are not satisfied with the reply or if you do not receive a response within two weeks, please report this to the Finnish Transport and Communications Agency Traficom.
 Detailed information on how to submit your report and how the matter will be handled is available on the Agency’s website.

 Contact details of the supervisory authority